FenderStrat85/DateNight/README.md

 3. `datenight/server % npm install`

-4. 4.
-Create `server/.env` using `server/.env.example` as a template
+4. Create `server/.env` using `server/.env.example` as a template

 5. Create `client/datenightclient/.env` using `client/datenightclient/.env.example` as a template

+6. Take the knob.png file located in `client/datenightclient/assests/images/knob.png` and add this to the images file inside of React Native Wheel of Fortune package in the node modules (Unfortunately an issue with the package).

 ### Backend